Efficient active learning of sparse halfspaces with arbitrary bounded noise: Introduction

-\paragraph{Noise-tolerant learning.} In the noiseless setting where there is a halfspace that has zero error rate with respect to the data distribution, it is well known that by simply finding a halfspace that fits all the training examples using linear programming, one is guaranteed vanishing generalization error~\citep{vapnik2015uniform}.
+{\bfseries Noise-tolerant learning.} \ In the noiseless setting where there is a halfspace that has zero error rate with respect to the data distribution, it is well known that by simply finding a halfspace that fits all the training examples using linear programming, one is guaranteed vanishing generalization error~\cite{vapnik2015uniform}.
 In the presence of data corrpution, the success of efficient learning of halfspaces crucially depends on the underlying noise model.
-For instance, \citet{blum1996polynomial} proposed a polynomial time algorithm that provably learns halfspaces when the labels are corrupted by random classification noise, that is, each label is flipped with probability exactly $\eta \in [0, 1/2)$ and independently of the feature vector.
-The bounded noise model, also known as the Massart noise~\citep{sloan1988types,sloan1992Corrigendum,massart2006risk}, is a significant generalization of the random classification noise, in that the adversary is allowed to flip the label of each example $x$ with a different probability $\eta(x)$, with the only constraint that $\eta(x) \leq \eta$ for a certain parameter $\eta \in [0, 1/2)$.
-Due to the highly asymmetric nature of the bounded label noise, it remains elusive to develop computationally efficient algorithms that are robust to it.
-As a matter of fact, the well-known averaging scheme~\citep{kearns1998efficient} and convex loss minimization are both unable to guarantee excess error arbitrarily close to zero even with infinite supply of training examples~\citep{awasthi2015efficient,awasthi2016learning,diakonikolas2019distribution}.
-Therefore, a large body of recent works are devoted to designing more sophisticated algorithms to tolerate bounded noise, see, for example, \citet{awasthi2015efficient,awasthi2016learning,zhang2017hitting,yan2017revisiting,zhang2018efficient,diakonikolas2019distribution}.
+For instance, \cite{blum1996polynomial} proposed a polynomial time algorithm that provably learns halfspaces when the labels are corrupted by random classification noise, that is, each label is flipped independently with a fixed probability $\eta \in \big[0, \frac12\big)$.
+The bounded noise model, also known as Massart noise~\cite{sloan1988types,sloan1992Corrigendum,massart2006risk}, is a significant generalization of the random classification noise model, in that the adversary is allowed to flip the label of each example $x$ with a different probability $\eta(x)$, with the only constraint $\eta(x) \leq \eta$ for a certain parameter $\eta \in \big[0, \frac12\big)$.
+Due to its highly asymmetric nature, it remains elusive to develop computationally efficient algorithms that are robust to bounded noise.
+As a matter of fact, the well-known averaging scheme~\cite{kearns1998efficient} and one-shot convex loss minimization are both unable to guarantee excess error arbitrarily close to zero even with infinite supply of training examples~\cite{awasthi2015efficient,awasthi2016learning,diakonikolas2019distribution}.
+Therefore, a large body of recent works are devoted to designing more sophisticated algorithms to tolerate bounded noise, see, for example, \cite{awasthi2015efficient,awasthi2016learning,zhang2017hitting,yan2017revisiting,zhang2018efficient,diakonikolas2019distribution,diakonikolas2020learning}.